 While not the lightest helmet on the market, it definitely isn’t the heaviest either.
 Its safety features and ventilation system inevitably add to its overall weight.
 As somebody who has a vast experience of dirt bike helmets, I can say with confidence that the Bell Moto-9 carboflex falls in the class of lightweight dirt bike helmets.

 I firmly believe that the Moto-9 Flex dirt bike helmets will set a new benchmark in the dirt bike helmet industry.
-Bell claims that the Moto-9 is the most advanced helmet that they have ever made.
+Bell claims that the Moto-9 is the best off road helmet that they have ever made.
 It has certainly won a place amongst our Best Dirt Bike Helmets available.

 Bell Moto-9 Carboflex description and product details